tictools/javascrtipt-foundations/class/GOT/README.md

 ## Behaviours

 - All the characters belong to the same series, "Game of Thrones".
-- All characters can take the communicate action, but each type of character (not each character) communicates in a different way.
-Note: this method returns the string with the phrase, it does not print to the console.
+- All characters can take the communicate action
+  - each type of character (not each character) communicates in a different way.
+  - this method returns the string with the phrase, it does not print to the console.
-  \*Each of those characters can be a `king`, a `fighter`, an `adviser`, or a `squire`.

 ## Characters

+Each of those characters can be a `king`, a `fighter`, an `adviser`, or a `squire`.

 ### King